-The Intestinal flora as the key to health?
-Many people have probably already heard about the microbiome belongs.
-The billions of bacteria, fungi and viruses that live in our intestines, among other things, and without whose help we would not be able to absorb some nutrients.
-These small organisms keep harmful invaders away from us and support our immune system with a number of molecules, such as butyrate.
+The intestinal flora as the key to health?
+Many people have probably heard of microbiome The billions of bacteria, fungi and viruses that live in our intestines and without whose help we would not be able to absorb some nutrients.
+These small organisms keep harmful invaders away from us and support our immune system with a range of molecules, such as butyrate.

-In the best case scenario, we live in a symbiosis with the intestinal bacteria - this is a situation in which both sides benefit from each other.
+In the best case, we live in symbiosis with the intestinal bacteria – this is a situation in which both sides benefit from each other.
 Research is increasingly showing that the intestinal flora is involved in the development of some diseases outside the intestine.
 Our metabolism is largely determined by the colonization in our intestines.
-Even though much about it is not yet fully understood, the number of studies is growing almost daily.
-In this article we will show you what QBIOTIC is and what effects you can expect from it.
+Even though much of it is not yet fully understood, the number of studies is growing almost daily.
+In this article, we will show you what QBIOTIC and what effects you can expect from it.

 The microbiome – cause of diseases?

-The world of the microbiome is extremely multifaceted and complex - as is research on the topic.
-For this reason, we have already given you a detailed overview in our article about the microbiome .
+The world of the microbiome is extremely multifaceted and complex – just like the research on the topic.
+For this reason, in our article about the microbiome already given a detailed overview.

-The role of the intestinal flora has already been relatively well researched and this overview summarizes 42 studies on humans.
+The role of the intestinal flora has already been relatively well studied and in this Overview 42 studies on humans are summarized.

-Since the microbiome varies greatly from person to person, it is difficult to make generally valid statements.
+Since the microbiome varies greatly from person to person, it is difficult to make general statements.
 However, the researchers were able to determine that there were differences in the composition of the intestinal flora.
-Specifically, the genera Bifidobacterium, Bacteroides, Faecalibacterium, Akkermansia and Roseburia were often negatively associated with diabetes, meaning that they occur in smaller quantities in patients with diabetes.
+Specifically, the genera Bifidobacterium, Bacteroides, Faecalibacterium, Akkermansia and Roseburia often negatively associated with diabetes, which means that they occur in smaller amounts in patients with diabetes.
 In contrast, Ruminococcus, Fusobacterium and Blautia were found more frequently in diabetes patients.

 The bacterium Bacillus subtilis interacts with intestinal health through various pathways

-Differences in intestinal flora – is that enough?
+Differences in the intestinal flora – is that enough?

-Some microbes can reduce pro-inflammatory cytokines and stimulate the production of anti-inflammatory messenger substances.
-Others can strengthen the integrity of the intestinal mucosa by increasing the expression of tight junction proteins (thereby condensing the cellular terminal ridge) and thus reducing permeability.
+Some microbes can reduce pro-inflammatory cytokines and stimulate the production of anti-inflammatory messengers.
+Others can strengthen the integrity of the intestinal mucosa by increasing the expression of tight junction proteins (thereby tightening the cellular barrier) and thus reducing permeability.

-According to the study authors The microbiome has a direct influence on glucose metabolism.
-For example, Bifidobacterium lactis can promote glycogen synthesis in the liver and improve glucose uptake into cells by inhibiting the transporter GLUT -4 activated.
+According to the study authors, the microbiome direct influence on glucose metabolism.
+For example, Bifidobacterium lactis promote glycogen synthesis in the liver and improve glucose uptake into cells by activating the transporter GLUT-4.

 How can you influence the intestinal flora?

-This is possible via pre-, pro- and postbiotics.
-Below we will briefly discuss the individual terms:
+This is possible through pre-, pro- and postbiotics.
+Below we briefly explain the individual terms:

-- Probiotics: Are living microorganisms, e.g.b Bacteria that are often sold as food supplements .
-By taking probiotics, the balance of the intestinal flora should be shifted more towards health-promoting bacteria.
+- probiotics: Are living microorganisms, e.g. bacteria, which are often dietary supplements sold.
+By taking probiotics, the balance of the intestinal flora should be shifted back towards health-promoting bacteria.

 So what is QBIOTIC?

-In addition, QBIOTIC Bacillus subtilis, a bacterium that won the “Microbe of the Year 2023” award, and L-Alanyl-L-Glutamine an amino acid derivative which, among other things, has effects on the muscles.
+In addition, QBIOTIC contains Bacillus subtilis, a bacterium that has the price of “Microbe of the Year 2023“ won, and L-alanyl-L-glutamine an amino acid derivative which, among other things, has effects on the muscles.
 But more on that in a moment.

-Bacillus subtilis – a microbe with many advantages
+Bacillus subtilis – a microbe with many benefits

 Antimicrobial activity

-In addition to supporting health-promoting strains of bacteria, Bacillus subtilis can produce antimicrobial peptides known as subtilisins.
+In addition to supporting health-promoting bacterial strains, Bacillus subtilis produce antimicrobial peptidesknown as subtilisins.
 These peptides have the ability to directly combat pathogenic microorganisms by inhibiting their growth or killing them.
-This mechanism helps prevent the overgrowth of harmful bacteria and likely supports the maintenance of healthy intestinal flora.
-In this study Bacillus subtilis was able to prevent the growth of the harmful bacterium Clostridium perfrigens weaken chickens.
+This mechanism helps prevent the overgrowth of harmful bacteria and probably supports the maintenance of a healthy intestinal flora.
+In this study could Bacillus subtilis inhibits the growth of the harmful bacterium Clostridium perfrigens in chickens.

-Bacillus subtilis also appears to interact with the immune system.
-The studies indicate a connection with the M cells in the Peyer's patches of the small intestine, which probably leads to stimulation of the local and systemic immune response .
+Bacillus subtilis also seems to interact with the immune system.
+Studies suggest a connection with the M cells in the Peyer's patches of the small intestine, which presumably leads to Stimulation of the local and systemic immune response leads.

 Furthermore, Bacillus subtilis is associated with a strengthened intestinal barrier.
-It promotes the production of tight junction proteins that connect the intestinal epithelial cells and thus improve the barrier function of the intestine.
+It promotes the production of tight junction proteins that connect the intestinal epithelial cells and thus Improve intestinal barrier function.

 In addition, Bacillus subtilis supports digestion by producing enzymes that help break down complex carbohydrates and proteins.
-These enzymes facilitate nutrient absorption and could e.g.b in this study reduce flatulence, constipation and other digestive problems.
+These enzymes facilitate nutrient absorption and have been shown to be effective in this study Reduce bloating, constipation and other digestive problems.

 Butyrate – an important building block for intestinal health

-Before we go into more detail about the composition of QBIOTIC , We need to briefly clarify what butyrate is and what role it plays in the body:
+Before we take a closer look at the composition from QBIOTIC we need to briefly clarify what butyrate is and what role it plays in the body:

-To put it simply, GLP-1 acts in the body in two different ways.
-It signals to our brain that we are full and it promotes the release of insulin so that we can better transport the sugar we eat into our cells.
+Put simply, GLP-1 in the body in two different ways.
+It signals to our brain that we are full and it promotes the release of insulin so that we can better transport the sugar we consume with food into our cells.

-Drugs that “mimic” GLP-1 have also become famous outside of medicine in recent years.
+Drugs that “mimicking” GLP-1 have become famous outside of medicine in recent years.
 The active ingredient semaglutide, sold under the trade name Ozempic®, is a very effective diabetes medication.
-You can find out more about these connections in our article on Berberine.
+You can learn more about these connections in our article on berberine.

 Bioavailable berberine with chromium and zinc in the mineral complex Berbersome

 But back to butyrate.
-One of the reasons why a fibre-rich diet is so healthy is probably the increased production of butyrate by the intestinal bacteria.
-However, every person has a different composition of intestinal flora and therefore a different capacity to produce butyrate.
+One of the reasons why a high-fiber diet is so healthy, is probably the increased production of butyrate by the intestinal bacteria.
+However, every person has a different composition of intestinal flora, and therefore also a different capacity to produce butyrate.

 Did you know?
 The exact formation of butyrate in the intestine is quite complex and involves several steps and metabolic pathways.
-Three of the four metabolic pathways use amino acids and pyruvate as an intermediate product, which you also find in energy metabolism and the mitochondria .
+Three of the four metabolic pathways use amino acids and pyruvate as an intermediate product, which you can also find in energy metabolism and the mitochondria find.

-The butyrate produced in the intestine can then increase the production of GLP-1 through several pathways.
-One of these pathways is Activation of G protein-coupled receptors (GPCRs).
+The butyrate produced in the intestine can then increase the production of GLP-1 in several ways.
+One of these ways is activation of G-protein-coupled receptors (GPCRs).

-These side effects can have a limiting effect and this is where QBIOTIC comes into play:
+These side effects can have a limiting effect and this is where QBIOTIC into play:

 Bacillus subtilis and L-alanyl-L-glutamine for the biometabolic shift

-The composition of the QBIOTIC ingredients is designed to cover as many metabolic pathways of butyrate production as possible without eating large amounts of FODMAPs.
+The composition of the QBIOTIC ingredients is designed to cover as many metabolic pathways of butyrate production as possible without consuming large amounts of FODMAPs.

-The combination of Bacillus subtilis and L-alanyl-L-glutamine, a synthetic dipeptide, ensures a change in the intestinal flora.
-Bacillus subtilis supports intestinal bacteria that produce butyrate and L-alanyl-L-glutamine provides glutamate as a starting substance, which can be further metabolized to butyrate.
-In addition, biotin, turmeric, green tea extract, vitamin D and Vitamin B5, B6 for improved framework conditions to achieve a biometabolic shift in the intestinal flora.
+The combination of Bacillus subtilis and L-alanyl-L-glutamine, a synthetic dipeptide, causes a change in the intestinal flora.
+Bacillus subtilis supports intestinal bacteria that produce butyrate and L-alanyl-L-glutamine provides glutamate as the starting substance, which can be further metabolized to butyrate.
+In addition, biotin, Turmeric, green tea extract, vitamin D and vitamin B5, B6 for the improved conditions to achieve a biometabolic shift of the intestinal flora.

-Exactly this combination was tested in a study on 192 people.
+This exact combination was used in a study tested on 192 people.
 The result:

 - Significant weight reduction in the study group